nseidm1/TaskExecutor/README.md

 and ExecutorReferenceCallback.
 The names really say it all.
 TasksRestoredCallback informs the current activity that Tasks have been restored from disk.
 TaskCompletedCallback is a hard callback gracefully managed for each Task to post back to the ui thread in the currently visible Activity.
-It doesn't matter if you start a new Activity, the callback in all Tasks will always be the current visibile Activity.
+It doesn't matter if you start a new Activity, the callback for all Tasks will always be the current visibile Activity.
 ExecutorReferenceCallback is how the service provides a reference of TaskExecutor to the current Activity.

 Tasks Are runnables with additional helper methods to facilitate management by the TaskExecutor facility.
 Task is an abstract class you'll have to extend, and cannot be anonymous.
 Anonymous Tasks cannot be restored from their persisted state on disk.
-If Tasks are implemented properly, and the Service is killed by the system, all executed Tasks will be restored from a persisted state on disk; and depending on the Service MODE can even continue execution automatically or wait for an Activity to launch to provide a ui callback.
+If Tasks are implemented properly, and the Service is killed by the system, all executed Tasks can be restored from a persisted state on disk; and depending on the Service MODE can even continue execution automatically or wait for an Activity to launch to provide a ui callback.

 The heart of Task is the abstract method task() that you'll override to define what your Task does.
 The same pattern as defining